To protect your 401k from a market crash, you can liquidate your assets, use dollar-cost averaging, or diversify and rebalance your portfolio.

 1. Move To Cash & Bonds

 The simple truth is that when there is a real stock market crash, most, if not all, stocks fall.
-So diversification in safe stocks will not help you.
-The best course of action is to move your portfolio to cash or government bonds.
+So, diversification in safe stocks will not help you.
+Moving your portfolio to cash or government bonds is the best course of action.
 This means total protection from falling stocks.

 Move to Cash in a Crash